argha-sarkar/E-commerce-Sales-Performance-Dashboard/README.md

   </p>
 </div>

 E-commerce Sales Performance Dashboard is a critical component of any e-commerce or financial services business.
-By identifying and preventing fraudulent transactions, businesses can protect their customers and their bottom line.

-Here are some online fraud detection portfolio projects that you can consider:

-* Credit card fraud detection: This is a classic example of online fraud detection.
-The goal is to identify fraudulent credit card transactions.
-* E-commerce fraud detection: This type of fraud detection is concerned with identifying fraudulent transactions in e-commerce settings.
-This includes things like fake orders, shipping address fraud, and credit card fraud.
-* Payment fraud detection: This type of fraud detection is concerned with identifying fraudulent transactions in payment systems.
-This includes things like unauthorized payments, duplicate payments, and chargebacks.
+With this dashboard, I can track a lot of things, like how much profit in any month, whose amount is the highest, category-wise how much percentage quantity is stored, etc.

 ## Table of Contents:
 * Environment Variables